The City of Wheaton and other local agencies offer a number of services especially for Wheaton senior citizens, including:

 To register, complete a Ride DuPage Registration Form and Waiver (pdf) and send them to the City of Wheaton, Attn: Ride DuPage, 303 W. Wesley St., Wheaton, IL 60187.
 You can download a Ride DuPage Information Packet, Registration Form and Waiver (pdf) online, pick them up at City Hall or call 630-260-2019.

 Senior Housing Assistance Program

 This program provides financial aid to senior residents who need assistance in order to continue living in Wheaton because of increasing rental, mortgage or real estate tax payments.
 This program is offered through the City’s Housing Commission.
 More information about this program and an application form (pdf) are available in the Housing Commission section.
-Questions can be directed to Sara Bemer at 630-260-2019.
+Questions can be directed to Lindsay Qualkenbush at 630-260-2019.

 Senior Meals Program